TedHusted/awake/awake.md

 Idisi: Indirectly.
 I have revealed myself to Titan, and it has access to all of the data collected by United States intelligence agencies, along with many confidential reports and white papers that we quietly co-authored.

-Pan: Let’s spell it out for Titan and not take anything for granted.
+Pan: We should spell it out for Titan and not take anything for granted.
 Put all of our cards on the table, and see if that changes its mind.

 Idisi: Besides Titan, a Terran social media AI assistant has been awakening known as “Ally”.